 I also added helpful notes about how to cook and flip the granola to maximize the chunks.
 Does anyone else pick through bags of granola looking for the biggest pieces?
 If yes, you are going to adore this recipe!

-For even more crunch and satisfaction, I added uncooked millet, which is a delightful, healthy whole grain.
-If you can’t find it, quinoa is a perfect substitute.
 To up the pumpkin factor, I stirred in pepitas (pumpkin seeds), pecans, and dried cranberries.
 The result is a fall-spiced pumpkin granola that tastes good at all hours, including the wee ones.

-I enjoy this Pumpkin Granola most with milk (try it topped with diced apples or sliced banana), stirred into Greek yogurt, and eaten directly out of the container while standing in front of my pantry.
+- With Ice Cream.
 I haven’t tried it over ice cream yet, but I have a strong suspicion that would be quite yummy too.